 Joe made his insanely delicious shrimp penne with vodka sauce for dinner not long ago and I wanted to make some really good bread to go with it.
 I started browsing through my recipes and chose this recipe made with semolina flour.
-When I checked my ingredient inventory, I found that there was just enough semolina flour hiding behind the farro and the cornmeal, so I made this easy but impressive golden Italian semolina bread that is molto delizioso with the shrimp and vodka sauce.
+When I checked my ingredient inventory, I found that there was just enough semolina flour hiding behind the jars of farro and cornmeal, so I made this beautiful and easy Italian semolina bread that is molto delizioso with the shrimp and vodka sauce.

-I first discovered semolina flour a couple of years ago after we bought the pasta attachment set for our KitchenAid stand mixer.
+I discovered semolina flour a couple of years ago after we bought the pasta attachment set for our KitchenAid stand mixer.
 At first we just used all-purpose flour for the pasta, but my research uncovered some recipes that used semolina flour.
-At that time, I had to tour a lot of large and small stores looking for semolina flour before I finally tracked it down at a tiny Italian specialty shop hidden in a somewhat run-down Clearwater strip mall.
+At that time, I had to tour a lot of large and small grocery stores looking for semolina flour before I finally tracked it down at a tiny Italian specialty shop hidden in a somewhat run-down Clearwater, Florida strip mall.
 Hoo-boy, the search was worth it because semolina makes such beautiful silky fresh pasta!
 Semolina is a high-protein flour made from durum wheat that can be used for yeast breads, porridge, cakes, and fresh pasta.
-Not long after trying it in pasta, I started making bread recipes with semolina flour and was surprised and delighted with the light texture and great flavor that it gives the bread.
+Not long after trying it in pasta, I started making breads and rolls with semolina flour and was surprised and delighted with the light texture and great flavor that it gives the bread.
 Fortunately, semolina flour is pretty easy to find these days.

 This is the semolina bread dough immediately after I mixed it.
 There are no eggs in this recipe, that sunny yellow is the natural color of the semolina flour.